-US to ignore EU appeals on Jerusalem
+Trump to ignore EU appeals on Jerusalem

 The immediate risk of violence was underlined by US instructions to diplomatic staff in Jerusalem and in the West Bank to only "conduct essential travel and with additional security measures" on Wednesday.

-Palestinian politicians called for protests that they called "three days of rage" to start after Trump speaks.
+Palestinian politicians called for protests that they entitled "three days of rage" to start after Trump speaks.

 Mahmud Abbas, the Palestinian president, said Trump's move would have "dangerous repercussions … on the (long-stalled) peace process".

-The leaders of Egypt, Jordan, Saudi Arabia, and Turkey voiced similar concern.
+The leaders of Egypt, Iran, Jordan, Saudi Arabia, and Turkey voiced similar concern.

-King Abdullah of Jordan, who plays the role of the guardian of the Al Aqsa mosque, the sacred site in Jerusalem, called on Muslims and Christians to "resist" the US move.
+King Abdullah of Jordan, the historic custodian of the Al Aqsa mosque, a Muslim sacred site in Jerusalem, called on Muslims and Christians to "resist" the US move.

 Hamas, a militant Palestinian group that controls the Gaza strip, called on "Palestinian people to revive the intifada if these unjust decisions on Jerusalem are adopted".